We Do Not Collect Personally Identifiable Information or Sensitive Consumer Information

 How We Use Non-PII Data To Make Advertisements More Relevant to Users

 When we serve mobile advertisements on behalf of our advertiser clients we endeavor to make the ads relevant to Users.
 We accomplish this by matching ads with relevant non-PII characteristics about the User and the mobile publication that the User has visited, such as the time of day, content on the site or app, carrier network, type of mobile device/mobile browser, IP address, as well as other non-PII data provided through our Partners.
-In other words, although we may serve an ad to a User based on certain demographic information about the Users (e.g., female in New York between the ages of 35 and 50), our MDSP does not know who that user is, or any information that would allow us to identify who the User is.
+In other words, although we may serve an ad to a User based on certain demographic information about the Users (e.g., female in New York between the ages of 35 and 50), our MDSP does not know - nor do we seek to know - who that User is, or any information that would allow us to identify who the User is.

 Currently we obtain certain device IDs (Android ID, Apple IDFA) in some cases to verify a User election, such as a User-requested app install request.
 In those cases we obtain the device ID not to track the User, but rather to substantiate for our advertiser clients whether the User installed the app.